 - Watch the video with English Subtitles.
 Use the Pause button.
 People speak fast!

 Watch this video, then click on Exercise 1

 Same video with Precise Subtitles beginning at 00:47

-My friend Siegrfried and I were interviewing people at one of the entries to the airport in Atlanta, Georgia one morning, asking people a variety of questions, including "Where are you going?" as people with suitcases approached the door.
+My friend Siegfried and I were interviewing people at one of the entries to the airport in Atlanta, Georgia, one morning, asking people a variety of questions, including "Where are you going?" as people with suitcases approached the door.
 I suggested we go into the airport and find some airport personnel and ask them what they do for a living, since we were just beginning to collect "job" videos.

 The point is simply that in real life, these 2 questions are sometimes interchangeable.
 After all, he didn't answer "I'm talking to you".
 He explained what he does.